The Trossachs National Park is a very popular region North of Glasgow.

 Loch Chon, which is up to 11m deep, is a popular spot for fishing, especially trouts.

 Not far from Loch Chon, just before is the small Loch Chu.
-A tracks allow you to climb Ben Lomond (to avoid the crowds on the other track starting at Rowardennan car park).
-However the climb is more strenuous and the path not well marked.
+A track allows you to climb Ben Lomond (to avoid the crowds on the other track starting at Rowardennan car park).
+However, the climb is more strenuous, and the path not well marked.

-At this first stop, there was a parking area and the barrier.
+At this first stop, there was a parking area.
 It is at the South end of the Loch.